Good Manufacturing Practices (GMPs) are prerequisites for higher levels of food safety systems that food producers have to follow. This article...

 - Sanitation and cleaning.
-Foodborne illnesses are usually caused by the lack of proper cleaning and sanitation practices.
+Improper cleaning and sanitation practices usually cause foodborne illnesses.
 As such, this area is considered a key section of a food safety audit.
 It would include having properly installed handwashing facilities, proper sanitation equipment, and a supply of hot water for cleaning.

 - Facility design.
 Often neglected, the design of your facility contributes to the safety of your operations.
-Auditors often check the presence of drainages, the presence of chipped paint, and even the layout of your operations area.
+Auditors often check the presence of drainages, handwashing areas, chipped paint, and even the layout of your operations area.

 - Waste management.
 Including a secured and working waste management system ensures food safety auditors and customers alike that your food business is operating cleanly and is contributing to the protection of the environment.

 - Employee hygiene.
 One of the major sections of a food safety audit is how your employees conduct themselves during your operations to minimize the risk of food contamination.
 Employee hygiene pertains to the cleanliness of your employees, their proper attire, and hygiene practices such as hand-washing.